Leibniz-IWT/comp_eng/intro.md

 ## Introduction

 Welcome!
-In this module you will learn a wide skillset in the domain of computational engineering which _ in your _
+In this module you will learn a wide set of methods in the domain of computational engineering which will aid you in establishing practical skills in your engineering career.

-The focus of this course is on what is inherently computational with theoretical depth limited to what is useful for practicing engineers to know in their everyday work.
+This course bridges many topics which are traditionally taught separately in order to establish a cohesive framework which connects everything else that you have learned and/or will learn throughout the course of your graduate studies back to _a_ practical framework that you are comfortable with using.
+The focus of this course is on what is inherently computational (and just as importantly what _isn't_ computational!), with theoretical depth limited to what is useful for practicing engineers to know in their everyday work.
+At the end of each unit further literature is suggested for more in-depth study.
+This course is intentionally structured in a such a way that concepts introduced are always given with code that can be played with, this is essential for learning these skillsets and establishing a practical working knowledge of all the methods introduced here.
+While the context and examples are focussed on space engineering, these methods are, of course, used in a wide variety of engineering disciplines.

 Below you’ll find links to each unit's notebook.
 Each unit is meant to be studied in a single week.

 ## Syllabus